clearwater-trust/beautiful-jekyll/_posts/2019-09-05-going-to-war-over-the-trade-deficit-is-dumb.md

 layout: post
 published: true
 title: Going To War Over The Trade Deficit is Dumb
 subtitle: Paying for the federal trade deficit is INVALID.
-NO MORE BAIL OUTS
 bigimg: /img/dumb-trade-war.jpeg
 tags:
   - Trade War